A Unique High-Force, High-Speed Shock Dynamometer for Shock and Vibration Testing

 Step - Instantly step from one displacement to another and hold.
 This is beneficial for testing spring forces and rates from air/gas springs.

 Road (random) - We can upload road profiles into our machine to simulate the roughness (or smoothness) of any road.

 The video below shows our MTS 852 Damper Test System testing one of our custom-built dampers.
-It is tested with a sine profile of 5 inches at 1 HZ and 5 Hz, then a sine on sine profile with a major displacement of 5 inches at 1 Hz, minor displacement of 0.5 inches at 10 Hz (watch the video, it makes more sense!) then a major displacement of 5 inches at 1 Hz, and minor displacement of 0.5 inches at 20 Hz.
+It is tested with a sine profile of 5 inches at 1 HZ and 5 Hz, then a sine on sine profile with a major displacement of 5 inches at 1 Hz, a minor displacement of 0.5 inches at 10 Hz (watch the video, it makes more sense!) than a major displacement of 5 inches at 1 Hz, and minor displacement of 0.5 inches at 20 Hz.
 To find out more about our damper testing services, click here.